awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

         /* For demonstration purposes, we only log the form fields here.
          * You can put your custom logic here.
 For example, you can store the
-         * fields in a database, such as AWS DynamoDB, and generate a response
+         * fields in a database, such as Amazon DynamoDB, and generate a response
          * right from your Lambda@Edge function.
          */
         for (let param in params) {